The Dance of Desire: Understanding ADHD in Women

 “Work hard,” you say, “and your blue eyes will shine,”

-For tasks we embrace, a spark we must find,
+For duty to embrace, a desire you must find,

-To start is a struggle, a white flag still furled,
+To start is a struggle; a white flag must be unfurled,

-In a world where rewards fail to inspire,
+In a world where ordinary rewards fail to inspire,

-ADHD hearts ache, dreams lost in the fire.
+ADHD hearts ache, dreams lost in the mire.

-Every action demands that our mental gears bend.
+Every action demands your mental gears to bend.

 A lack of compassion, a disheartening bind.

-To understand drive, we must first look within,
+To understand drive, you must first look within,

-With echoes of struggle, where voices still speak.
+With echoes of struggle where voices must peak.

 So let us unveil what true empathy means,